 For many prospective buyers, their first look into your home will be digital.
 High-quality photos can be helpful in attracting buyers.

 Staying on top of things like lawn care while the home is listed could make a difference in getting more showings and securing a higher offer.
-In fact, homes with strong curb appeal sell for 7% more on average than their less inviting counterparts, one study showed.
+In fact, 98% of NAR members say they believe curb appeal is important to potential buyers.

 3. Remove Clutter